 Medicare Advantage plans are required to cover the same amount of health care services and supplies as original Medicare, and many policies cover additional services and supplies.

 Hypertension happens when there is consistently a high amount of pressure pushing against the walls of the arteries.
-Nearly one-half of U.S. adults have high blood pressure, and many people do not know they have it.
+Nearly

 - Planning: A person should not eat, smoke, exercise, or consume any caffeinated drinks 30 minutes before using a blood pressure monitor.